ovh/docs/pages/web/hosting/activate_start10m/guide.en-ie.md

 > [!warning]
 >
 > This 10 MB free hosting plan is suitable for a simple webpage presentation, it **does not include a database**.
-> It is also suitable if you do not need several "MX plan" email addresses.
+> It is also suitable if you do not need several "MX plan" email accounts.
 > If you would like to set up a website with several pages and require a database, such as a CMS (WordPress, Joomla!, PrestaShop, Drupal, etc.), please order one of [our web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/) directly from our website or your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
 >